Keeping children safe is our priority

 Please wear a visitors badge during your visit.

-Please take a moment to read our visitors badge
+Please take a moment to read our visitors guide

 Mobile phones may not be used to take photos on site

-If you have any safeguarding concerns, please report them to the Headteacter (Miss Tarr), who is our senior designated officer or, if she is not available to either Mrs Dart or Mr Daitz who are our deputy safeguarding officers.
+If you have any safeguarding concerns, please report them to the Headteacter (Miss Tarr), who is our senior designated officer or, if she is not available to Mrs Dart who is our deputy safeguarding officers.

 Knowing children as individuals